webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 1 - To diagnose a chain issue for your server, scan one of your webservers domains: https://chainchecker.certifytheweb.com/

 2 - If your chain contains the expired R3 after it's expiry, reboot your server to clear cached chains.

+3 - If the chain issue persists, re-request your certificate in Certify The Web to force a binding refresh or choose `Certificate > Advanced > Actions > Re-apply Certificate To Bindings`.
 :::

 ### Server fixes and how to switch chain before (or after) expiry